 You will never look at corn the same way again after trying this recipe for the ultimate grill roasted corn.

 Boiling, microwaving, and steaming make tender, juicy corn.
 But grilled corn is muuuuch more flavorful.
 Yes, it is a bit chewier, but I don’t mind.
-The sugars caramelize, adding a depth of flavor no other method can produce.
+When grilled, the sugars caramelize, adding a depth of flavor no other method can produce.
 And when I am talking about grilling corn, I am not talking about the popular method of soaking the corn, husk and all, in water and then grilling it in the husk.
 Or putting it in foil.
-This is steamed corn, not grilled corn and you do not get all the flavors you get when it is nekkid.
+This is steamed corn, not grilled corn, and you do not get all the flavors you get when it is grilled nekkid.

 Believe me, I have tried every method known to man, and this “how to” is the one that brings the most bang.
-A hint of tarragon adds an exotic sweetness, and the butter soaks in and drips off so the corn isn’t the least bit greasy, yet it is buttery and so flavorful you won’t want to put butter and salt on it at tableside.
+As an intriguing option, I add a hint of tarragon and butter.
+The butter mostly drips off so the corn isn’t the least bit greasy, yet it is buttery and so flavorful you won’t want to put butter and salt on it at tableside.
 Do this once, and you’ll never boil corn again.